bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 ## Speeding up Python-Native UDFs with Numba

-Unfortunately, its performance leaves a lot to desire, that is compared to a custom script.
+Unfortunately, its performance leaves a lot to be desired, that is compared to a custom script.
 A good piece of advice is to profile the code and figure out where the bottleneck is.
 I'll skip this advice and simply assume that it's slow because of the quote-unquote python interpreter overhead, particularly at the